First impressions are key.

 Do your homework

-If it's clear to the interviewer that you know very little about the company or the position for which you're interviewing, it's sure to leave a bad impression.
+If it's clear to the interviewer or employer that you know very little about the company or the position for which you're interviewing, it's sure to leave a bad impression.

 Do your homework on the company and the position prior to the interview.
 Go a step further and research the hiring manager or interviewer online using LinkedIn, Twitter, and other platforms.